ali-al-najjar/ali-al-najjar/README.md

 And Here we go!
 I worked on a lot of projects (mainly websites) using content management systems such as Drupal 7,8,9 and Wordpress.
 I also worked on combining between Drupal and Atomic Design systems such as Pattern Lab.

-My resolution is to refine my coding skills until I become a succefull Full Stach Web Developer
+My resolution is to refine my coding skills until I become a successfull Full Stach Web Developer

 <img style="height:250px;" src="front-end-development.gif">